lciaran/python_project/README.md

 ## **Initializating program**

-Execute `setup.py` by the following command to install all required packages.
-It is possible that you have to execute it as root.
+Execute `setup.py` with the following command to install all required packages.
+It may be possible that you have to execute it as root.

 ```{.sh}
 python3 setup.py install